 - Don’t let your kids swim near rocks as they can get bashed into them by a more significant wave.

-- Tell your kids to always swim along the shoreline.
-In case they get tired, they can quickly get back to the shore.
+- Tell your kids to swim along the shoreline continuously.
+If they get tired, they can quickly get back to the shore.

-- To avoid getting stung by a jellyfish, make sure you check the safe swimming zones before you go to the beach.
+- To avoid getting stung by a jellyfish, check the safe swimming zones before you go to the beach.
 If there are no such, warn your kids about the possibility.
 In the case of stung, they should ask for help right away.

 - Don’t let your kid swim when there is a storm (lighting) or when it’s dark.